supaglue-labs/supaglue/docs/docs/tutorials/listen-for-webhooks.md

   }}
 />

-In the example above, `connection.create` and `sync.complete` are selected.
+In the example above, `connection.created` and `sync.complete` are selected.

 ### 3. Process the webhook events

 You can process webhooks synchronously or asynchronously.
-If you are testing or building out a proof-of-concept, synchronous processing is fine.
-For production-grade integrations, asynchronous processing is recommended.
+Synchronous processing is fine if you are testing or building out a proof-of-concept.
+We recommend asynchronous processing for production-grade integrations.

 #### Synchronous processing

-Processing webhook events synchronously means that you run business logic before returning a `2xx` to Supaglue.
-This is fast to implement and doesn't require additional infrastructure, but runs into problems in failure scenarios, or when your processing time begins to exceed the 15s timeout, which then causes back pressure issues.
+Processing webhook events synchronously means running business logic before returning a `2xx` to Supaglue.
+Synchronous processing is fast to implement and doesn't require additional infrastructure, but it runs into back pressure and correctness problems if there are errors or times out.

 #### Asynchronous processing (recommended)

-In a production setting where you need to scale the consumption of webhooks, it is recommended that you enqueue the webhook events into an internal queue for later processing.
+In a production setting, we recommended adding webhook events into an internal queue for later processing.

 <ThemedImage
 alt="webhook tutorial diagram 2"